pebble-dev/pebble-dev.github.io/_posts/2018-02-02-rebble-web-services.md

 Unfortunately, dictation is already broken when using iPhones running iOS 11+ with either a Pebble 2 or Pebble Time Round.
 There is nothing that we can do to fix this.
-For Android users, as well as Pebble Time and Pebble Time Steel users, we will be replacing Pebble's Nuance dictation with Google Cloud Speech.
-This, again, will cost us some money each time you use it.
-In order to run this sustainably, we will require that you pledge at least **$2/month** on Patreon in order to access dictation (which will also include weather).
+For Android users, as well as iOS users with a Pebble Time or Pebble Time Steel, we will be replacing Pebble's Nuance dictation with Google Cloud Speech.
+Like weather, this will cost us some money each time you use it.
+In order to run this sustainably, we will request that you pledge at least **$2/month** on Patreon in order to access dictation (which will also include weather).

 ## iOS SMS and Email replies/actions